Bese3/alx-system_engineering-devops/0x00-shell_permissions/readme.md

-1.script that changes to the user betty
+1.script that changes to betty user.